 As an experienced non-monogamous practitioner, I also offer an expertise in working with polyamorous, nonmonogamous, and relationship anarchist individuals and couples, and support those who are monogamous to better understand the unique qualities of this path as well.

 I trained for 4 years at the Process Work Institute (PWI) in Portland, Oregon from 2015-2019.
 Process Work combines Taoist philosophy, Jungian psychology, and somatic awareness in an attempt to follow one’s unfolding process most fully.
 This can include working with dreams, working with body symptoms, exploring through movement & sounding, working on relational difficulties, and navigating relationship to world issues and phenomena.
 For a more thorough explanation of Process Work, I recommend checking out Lane Arye’s explanation on his website.

 Prior to my training at PWI, I trained both formally and informally in facilitation of transformative processes, through a mix of community organizing context, emotional vulnerability training spaces, and mediation training and practice environments.

-I see clients on a sliding scale from $60-$200/hour dependent on income
+I see clients on a sliding scale from $80-$220/hour based on income.

 Please reach out to set up a free consultation and we can discuss what rate will work the best for you.

 If you would like to schedule a free consultation, feel free to call at (971) 266-3916 or send me an email at firstname.lastname@example.org.
-In the consultation, we’ll discuss rates and availability, your goals and hopes for counseling, and get a sense of each other to see if we’d be a good fit for working together.
+In the consultation, we’ll discuss your goals and hopes for counseling and get a sense of each other to see if we’d be a good fit for working together.

 2019: Postgraduate Certificate in Advanced Process-Oriented Facilitation